-Of all the home electronics one can have, a projector seems to be the most excessive, doesn’t it?
+Of all the home electronics one can have, a mini movie projector like the Nebula seems to be the most excessive, doesn’t it?
 Who needs a device that casts movies on a wall or screen?
-We have TVs and iPads and phones on which we can view the endless amount of content calling to us from our queues.
-Why do we need another object?
+We have TVs and iPads and phones on which we can view an overload of content.
+So why do we need another portable projector?

 Well, friends, need is a strong word.
 But in this, the season when everything is better outdoors, a projector provides the key to the ultimate outdoor movie night.
 And projectors are no longer the exercises in excess they once were.
 Pictures are sharper, and the tech is far less bulky.
 In fact, you can snag a fantastic one for the same cost as a fancy Bluetooth speaker.
 And, much that modern boombox, it’s well worth the cost.

 It has a built-in speaker and a tiny remote.
 It connects to devices via both Bluetooth and Wifi so it works pretty much anywhere.

 I recently acquired once such projector, the Anker Nebula Capsule II, and, whoa boy, is it great.
 About the size of a beer can, it’s the portable projector I’ve always wanted.
 Its interface is simple to use, it can mirror screens of iOS or Android devices, and also runs Android 9.0 on its own.
 That means it can also stream pretty much anything from any monthly service or movie downloaded on your device.
 It lasts 2.5 hours per charge and can cast picture up to 100 inches wide.
 You get 720p HD picture quality, coupled with an 8W speaker and one second autofocus.